 Our future success depends, to a significant extent, upon the continued services of our Manager's management team.
 In particular, the Ground Lease experience of the management team and the extent and nature of the relationships they have developed within the real estate industry and with financial institutions are critically important to the success of our business.
 The loss of services of one or more members of our Manager's management team, whether as a result of their departure from iStar or iStar's unilateral decision to no longer make them available to our Manager, could threaten our ability to operate our business successfully.
-Additionally, the management agreement does not require our Manager to devote all of its resources or for its personnel to devote all of their business time to managing our affairs or for iStar to allocate any specific officers or employees to our Manager for our benefit, and we don't expect any of the officers or employees of our Manager or iStar to be dedicated exclusively to us.
-The ability of our Manager, iStar and their officers and employees to engage in other business activities may reduce the time our Manager spends managing us.
+Additionally, the management agreement does not require our Manager to devote all of its resources or for its personnel to devote all of their business time to managing our affairs or for iStar to allocate any specific officers or employees to our Manager, iStar and their officers and employees to engage in other business activities may reduce the time our Manager spends managing us.